ADO 55: Background

 PSOL's case points to a clause in the Constitution of Brazil, promulgated in 1988, which states the following:

 PSOL argues that, in order to move in the direction of the societal goals outlined in another section of the Constitution – to build a free and just society (Art.
-3rd, I) and to erradicate poverty, marginalization and to reduce social and regional inequalities (Art 3rd, III) – Congress should have already voted on one such supplementary law.
+3rd, I) and to eradicate poverty, marginalization and to reduce social and regional inequalities (Art 3rd, III) – Congress should have already voted on one such supplementary law.
 It continues stating that, since over 30 years had passed since the Constitution was promulgated, there had been enough time to establish a taxation of great fortunes.
 As such, the party concludes, this had been an unconstitutional omission on the part of Congress.

 Both the Advocacy General of the Union and the Prosecutor General of the Republic were against the case, claiming the constitutional provision is not mandatory, and the creation of such a tax would incur in investors fleeing the country.